-With confirmation that The Office — still one of Netflix’s most popular shows — will leave the streaming service in 2021 for NBC’s own new ad-based streamer, we realized it was time to finally jot down our favorite Office episodes.
+With confirmation that The Office will depart from Netflix in 2021 for NBC’s own new ad-based streamer, we realized it was time to finally jot down our favorite Office episodes.
 You might say some of us at Digital Trends have been preparing for this for most of our adult lives, and believe us when we tell you that tensions were high, rankings were excruciating, and some damn good episodes were left on the cutting room floor.
+It was really that brutal.

-We don’t know what we’re going to do once The Office is gone from our favorite streamer, serving as fuel for yet another contender in the streaming wars that we likely won’t be paying for.
-Luckily, we have our near-encyclopedic knowledge of our all-time favorite “show in the background” to keep us company.
-So save your tears for 2021, grab a cocktail (might we suggest an orange-vod-juice-ka?), and enjoy our list of the best Office episodes.
+We don’t know what we’re going to do once The Office is gone from our favorite streamer, but let’s not think about that just yet.
+Now’s the time to immerse ourselves in all our favorite episodes while we can.
+So save your tears for 2021, grab a cocktail (might we suggest an orange-vod-juice-ka?), and take a trip down memory lane with our list of the best Office episodes.
+You’ll probably want to set aside a day or two, though — they’re moreish.

 12. Niagara Falls